The Importance of Pronunciation: How to Speak Clearly and Avoid Common Mistakes in English

-Pronunciation should never be overlooked, so below you’ll find a guide to the most important facets of English pronunciation, essential pronunciation mistakes to avoid and resources to improve your overall pronunciation skills.
+Pronunciation should never be overlooked, so below you’ll find essential mistakes to avoid and resources to improve your overall pronunciation skills.

-Furthermore, when only one word is pronounced incorrectly, like in my student’s case, many people will think they understood you and therefore won’t ask for clarification.
+Furthermore, when even only one word is pronounced incorrectly, many people will think they understood you and therefore won’t ask for clarification.
 This can lead to some very confusing miscommunications!

-That’s why it’s important to identify and fix common pronunciation mistakes (we’ll show you how below) to create smoother relationships with new English-speaking friends, business contacts, service people such as waiters or hairdressers and many others.
+That’s why it’s important to identify and fix common pronunciation mistakes to create smoother relationships with new English-speaking friends, business contacts, service people such as waiters or hairdressers and many others.

 When used in the context of linguistics, word stress essentially refers to the syllable in a word that’s emphasized the most.